Signals of Belief in Early England: Carver's "Agency, Intellect and the Archaeological Agenda"

 In the first paper of the anthology, written by Martin Carver of the University of York, the author opens with a discussion of the work of Neil Price in his book The Viking Way (2002), which explored the existence of female shamans in pre-Christian Scandinavian society.
 He proceeds to note that the work of Price and other academics has enabled contemporary scholars to understand historical paganism far better than ever before because they are "better equipped in that triad of disciplines"; archaeology, anthropology and history.
 Carver then goes on to discuss the work of the archaeologist David Lewis-Williams in his book The Mind in the Cave (2002), which Carver argued has "redefined the world of early spirituality for archaeologists".
 Carver expresses his opinion that both Lewis-Williams' theories and his multidisciplinary approach (using methods drawn from disciplines like anthropology, psychology, art and ethnology) can be employed in order to shed light on the world of Anglo-Saxon paganism.
-He proceeds to point out several problems facing archaeologists in their study of Anglo-Saxon paganism, before looking at the ideas put forward by the archaeologists Colin Renfrew and Tim Insoll for how to best understand the cognitive aspects of historical religious beliefs.
+He proceeds to point out several problems facing archaeologists in their study of Anglo-Saxon paganism, before looking at the ideas put forward by the archaeologists Colin Renfrew and Timothy Insoll for how to best understand the cognitive aspects of historical religious beliefs.